MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/objects.rst

 The object model uses *flags* to qualify objects, like *class*-object, *final*-object and *readonly*-object.
 The difference with *boolean* attributes is that flags are *not* inherited nor copied.
 The flags of objects are managed by the methods :meth:`:get_flags`, :meth:`:set_flags`, :meth:`:clear_flags` and :meth:`:test_flags`.
 Methods like :meth:`:is_class`, :meth:`:is_final` and :meth:`:is_readonly` are roughly equivalent to call the method :meth:`:test_flags` with the corresponding (private) flag as argument.
 Note that functions from the :func:`typeid` module that check for types or kinds, like :func:`is_object` or :func:`is_beam`, never rely on flags because types and kinds are not qualifers.

 From the technical point of view, flags are encoded into a 32-bit integer and the object model uses the protected bits 29-31, hence bits 0-28 are free of use.
-Object flags can be used and extended by other modules introducing their own flags, like the :literal:`element` module that relies on bits 0-4 and used by many commands.
+Object flags can be used and extended by other modules introducing their own flags, like the :var:`element` module that relies on bits 0-4 and used by many commands.
 In practice, the bit index does not need to be known and should not be used directly but through its name to abstract its value.

 Environments
 ------------

 The object model allows to transform an object into an environment; in other words, a global workspace for a given context, i.e. scope.
-Objects-as-environments are managed by the methods :literal:`open_env`, :literal:`close_env`, :literal:`load_env`, :literal:`dump_env` and :literal:`is_open_env`.
+Objects-as-environments are managed by the methods :literal:`open_env`, :literal:`close_env`, :literal:`load_env`, :literal:`dump_env` and :func:`is_open_env`.

 Things defined in this workspace will be stored in the object, and accessible from outside using the standard ways to access object attributes: